 Inês Magalhães Correia joined the firm in March 2015.
-She is a member of the corporate, M&A and capital markets team.
+She is a member of the corporate and M&A and capital markets team.
 She was also part of the litigation and arbitration team.

-Inês provides regular legal advice to national and international clients, mainly in the areas of commercial and corporate law, corporate governance and securities law, and specifically focuses on M&A transactions, often crossborder, such as share deals, asset deals, partnerships, restructurings, and sales of non-performing loans and distressed assets.
+Inês provides regular legal advice to national and international clients mainly in the areas of commercial and corporate law, corporate governance and securities law and specialises in M&A transactions, often cross-border, such as share deals, asset deals, partnerships, restructurings, and sales of non-performing loans and distressed assets.